 Doesn't it always seem like you just can't lose those last 5-10 pounds?

 Well, you're not alone.
-Try as you might, those last 5-10 pounds are coming off.
+Try as you might, those last 5-10 pounds aren't coming off.
 This might not be the first time you've encountered this hurdle, either.
 You've probably had phases where your fitness and nutrition are both on point, but when it comes to this magic number you have in mind, you just can't quite get there.

-Those same points apply to nutrition as well.
 For decades, the fitness industry has presented its audience with a particular aesthetic appearance that it deems acceptable and desirable.
 For many of us casual observers, it seems as if health and fitness can be best defined by what you find at vitamin and supplement shops.
 These same images that adorn magazines, protein bars, cardboard cutouts, and supplement containers are almost always associated with a service, product, subscription, or some combination of each.
 "If you want to look like THIS, you need to buy, take, or do THIS," they say.

 People have even gone so far as to promote themselves as "doctors" or "medical professionals," when they really have no legitimate claim to those titles (or the Iron Throne, but that's probably a discussion for another day).
 All the same however, they seem to be getting away with promoting supplements and diets in spite of a clear lack of legitimate scientific evidence backing their lofty claims.
 For example, things like green coffee bean extract and the alkaline diet don't exactly live up to their purported benefits.